astropy/astropy/docs/units/equivalencies.rst

-However, when passing the result of `~astropy.units.equivalencies.parallax` as the third argument to the `~astropy.units.core.UnitBase.to` method, degrees of arc and length can be converted.
+However, when passing the result of `~astropy.units.equivalencies.parallax` as the third argument to the `~astropy.units.core.UnitBase.to` method, angles can be converted into units of length (and vice versa).

     >>> u.arcsec.to(u.parsec, 8, equivalencies=u.parallax())
     0.125